INSANEzou/INSANEzou./README.md

 # INSANEzou.
 what i can do
-/nshe leave , but me.
+she leave , but me.